 LOCAL TIP: Peak black + stable fly season in Michigan’s Upper Peninsula is usually from mid-May to mid-August but the number of species we have means one can enjoy them well into August and early September if you are in the right place.
 The adult flies live for about two to three weeks

 How to Get to Michigan’s Upper Peninsula

-The nearest major airport to Michigan’s East Upper Peninsula is Chippewa County International Airport.
+The nearest major airport to Michigan’s eastern Upper Peninsula is Chippewa County International Airport.
 The airport is about 35 minutes from the Mackinac Bridge.
-Unfortunately it is not as budget friendly as Flint Bishop International Airport or Detroit DTW.
+Unfortunately, it is not as budget-friendly as Flint Bishop International Airport or Detroit DTW.
 Flights are limited, and the airport is small.
 If you’re planning to park at your departure airport, save time by making a parking reservation.